-A Florida woman and her husband discover unexpected delights while driving from Florida to Colorado.
+A Florida woman and her husband discover unexpected delights during a road trip.

 One by one, I watched the mile markers zip by.
 My husband, Giorgio, and I had been on the road for eight hours—heading from our home in Florida to Colorado, where I’d be leading a summer workshop for teachers.

 Giorgio thought driving instead of flying would be fun.
 Me?
 My back ached.
 My stomach rumbled.
 Every passing scene looked just like the one before!
 Fun?
 I thought.
 Why did I let him talk me into this?

 Don’t get me wrong, I like road trips.
 And with two kids in college, every dollar helped, so I was grateful to land this job during my summer break from teaching.
 I had figured I’d jet out there and back.
 No hassle.
 Not a penny wasted.
 Giorgio, though, had other ideas.

 “Let’s drive!” he’d said over dinner one night, his eyes lighting up.
 “I’ve never been west of the Mississippi—and just think of all the local culture we’ll see.
 Besides, I’ve mapped out the route and calculated expenses.
 We can both go for a little less than the cost of your flight and rental car.”

 “I don’t know...”
 I’d said.
 But by the time Giorgio had loaded the dishwasher, he’d convinced me.

 Now I shifted uncomfortably in the passenger seat of our pickup.
 How many more miles to New Orleans?
 I wondered.
 It didn’t seem like we had been missing out on anything...especially local color.

 Finally, we reached our motel, just outside the Big Easy.
 We were starving but had no idea where to eat.
 There in the motel lobby, a memory from my childhood came rushing back.